Teetlez/teetlez.github.io/content/_index.md

 I created this site to connect with others, to offer a space where my work and ideas can be explored, and to hopefully spark some interesting ideas for others.
 I’m always open to new collaborations, whether it's for a project, a discussion, or just sharing knowledge!

+### Why the name?

+The name `LOGÆΣTHOS` (Lo-ges-thos) comes from a combination of the Greek words `LOGOS` and `AESTHETIKOS` using some Greek letters (**Æ** and **Σ**).
+Basically a marriage between logic and aesthetics

+> I'm probably going to really regret throwing non-ascii text in for something like my website title with regards to browser rendering/compatability, but that's an issue for future Tim :smile:

+I know that technically it would be something like `ΛΟΓΕΣΘΟΣ` or `LOGEΣΘΟΣ` using the koine greek epsilon **E** and possibly theta **Θ**, but I think that it's a happy medium between phonetic readability and etomology.
+Plus I think it looks cool, and in the end, language was made for man, not man for language.

+I also decided on the sylalized logo version **`ΛÆΣ`** by taking the beginning, middle, and end of the word as greek letters.
+Simply because I think the way **Æ** creates a cool transition between **Λ** and **Σ**

 ## A Little More About Me

 I am a Computer Science graduate from the University of New Hampshire, awarded **1st place** at the 2022 UNH Undergraduate Research Conference in Computer Science Applications.
 With a strong passion for computer graphics and software engineering, I specialize in designing scalable, efficient, and innovative solutions.